top of page

 Also noted for many sports is that competition should not be integrated until the child’s skill development and psychological level of readiness meet a certain point.
 In many instances, dance studios begin entering children as young as four years old into competitions.
 However, the recommended age to begin where dancers are ready to tackle the physical and psychological demands of competitive dance is between the ages of 9 and 12.
 Some positive qualities that competitive dance can teach dancers are the importance of teamwork, commitment, and how to be proud of accomplishments regardless of winning or losing.
 In contrast, some elements of competitive dance can have negative impacts on the dancer’s psychological development of the ego, body image, and financial anxiety.

-In an effort to guide our young dancers on a physically and mentally healthy dance journey, we educate our dancers and their families of the impacts of competitive dance and only provide competitive dance options for advanced students over the age of 14 in our Senior Choreography program.
+In an effort to guide our young dancers on a physically and mentally healthy dance journey, we educate our dancers and their families of the impacts of competitive dance and only provide competitive dance options for advanced students over the age of 12 in our Intermediate and Senior Technique/Choreography program.
 Along with this, we prepare and encourage these dancers to attend summer dance programs, workshops, and auditions to provide them with different training and performance environment experiences.
 To foster qualities such as the importance of teamwork, commitment, and how to be proud of accomplishments regardless of the outcome, we have an optional recital in June annually where each class learns a piece of choreography and performs it in the show at Market Hall Performing Arts Centre in Peterborough.

 Here are some articles that assess the impacts of competitive dance and early specialization of sports: